Name Change Affidavit

 Why You Need a Name Change Affidavit

 Legally change your name for personal, cultural, religious, or gender identity reasons through a court order that is recognized by all government agencies and institutions.
+Use our free name change affidavit template as a starting point for your court petition.

 Obtain a court order that serves as legal proof of your name change for updating records with the Social Security Administration, DMV, employer, and financial institutions.
+Get a quote for your name change affidavit for help with the petition, publication requirements, and court filing.

 Comply with California CCP 1275-1279.6 and equivalent state statutes that establish the legal procedure for voluntary name changes.

 Change a minor child's surname after divorce, adoption, or other family circumstances through the proper legal channels with court oversight.
+If a prenuptial agreement addressed name provisions, reference it in the petition.

 Qualify for in forma pauperis fee waivers if you cannot afford the court filing fee, which ranges from $25 to $500 depending on the state.